 Best of Peru

 Lima welcomes you today!
 You’re free to arrive at any time and make your way to our first hotel.
 You should be able to check in from approximately 3pm.
-There’s a Welcome Meeting at 5pm, where you’ll meet your fellow travellers and discuss the details of the trip.
+There’s a Welcome Meeting at 5pm, where you’ll meet your fellow travellers and discuss the details of the trip, please arrive in time to make this meeting.
 Until then, explore lively Lima!

 Day 2: Lima to Nazca